cbirdsong/birdsong.dev/pages/resume.md

 Use modern web technologies to accessibly implement and extend designs.
 Collaborated with designers to make sites beautiful, accessible and user-friendly.
 Built a landing page template system leveraging CSS custom properties from scratch.

-Maintained and improved existing WordPress sites.
-Worked to optimize existing sites for performance.
+Worked with clients to maintains and improve their existing WordPress sites.
+Audited and optimized existing sites for performance.
 Built custom HTML email templates in HubSpot.

 ### [Wide Web Marketing](http://web.archive.org/web/20171021221327/https://www.widewebmarketing.com/) <small>(<time>2010</time>-<time>2018</time>)</small>